Sydney Road Community School

-The Sydney Road Community School is a small government school located on Sydney Road in the suburb of Brunswick, Melbourne, Australia.
-It has approximately 100 students from Year 7 to Year 12.
+The Sydney Road Community School is a small progressive state-run high school located in Brunswick, an inner northern suburb of Melbourne, in Victoria, Australia.
+Despite its name, the school is located on Glenlyon Road, approximately 100 m from its intersection with Sydney Road.

+The school has approximately 100 students from Year 7 to Year 12.
 Established in 1972 at the height of the alternative education movement, the school has no fees, no uniform and no examinations until Year 12.
-The school prides itself on being able to achieve success with students who may have struggled in the mainstream school system.
-This does, however, mean that the school often ranks lowly in academic rankings of schools.
+The school prides itself on being able to achieve success with students who may have struggled in mainstream schools.
+The school offers the Victorian Certificate of Education, vocational pathways certification, and has strong links to school-based apprenticeships and traineeships.
+As a consequence of placing a limited focus on academic results, the school often ranks lowly in academic rankings of schools.

+The school's inaugural site, and hence its name, was at 340-350 Sydney Road on the site of the former Wesleyan Church and Sunday School.
+The Victorian Department of Education leased this site from the Uniting Church from 1972 until 2023, when it moved to its current location.
+The former church site was a heritage-listed property that fell into disrepair under new ownership.